ian-njuguna11/media-kit/README.md

-# TikTok Clone
+# Media Kit

-A Tiktok App- Works on Android & iOS!
+A Media Kit- Works on Android & iOS!

 ## Features
 - Authentication with Email & Password